 Inspections and recerts to be submitted to the agency, implement a centralized tracking system, site visits by the agencies, more enforcement and what form of remedial action is required for specific circumstances, baseline quality for state and building flexibility in.

-Turn in inspections to district, get reminders for upcoming due dates (tracking).
+Turn in inspections to WMDs, get reminders for upcoming due dates (tracking).

-Consideration of the district’s ability to obtain or receive funding/resources to help, ever growing compliance record upkeep/obligations and the lack of manpower people to work on it.
+Consideration of the WMD’s ability to obtain or receive funding/resources to help, ever growing compliance record upkeep/obligations and the lack of people to work on it.

-Inspection reports should be sent to the Department when they are completed, not when they are requested.
+Inspection reports should be sent to the FDEP when they are completed, not when they are requested.

 Should not have exemptions for local governments.